ionic-team/stencil-site/src/docs/framework-integration/react.md

 With that, your component is now available to be used like any other React component.

+## API

+### proxiesFile

+This parameter allows you to name the file that contains all the component wrapper definitions produced during the compilation process.
+This is the first file you should import in your React project.

+### includeDefineCustomElements

+If `true`, React components will import and define elements from the [`dist-custom-elements` build](/docs/custom-elements), rather than [`dist`](/docs/distribution).

+### excludeComponents

+This lets you exclude wrapping certain Web Components.
+This is useful if you need to write framework-specific versions of components.
+In Ionic Framework, this is used for routing components, like tabs, so that Ionic Framework can integrate better with React's Router.

 ## FAQ's

 ### What is the best format to write event names?